Ludovisi Battle sarcophagus: Description

 The sarcophagus measures 1.53m in height and is made from Proconnesian marble, a medium characterized by dark gray stripes and a medium to coarse grain.
 This was imported from Proconnesus and was the most common source of marble imported into Italy during the imperial period.
 It is decorated in a very high relief with many elements of the composition cut completely free of the background.
 Overlapping figures entirely fill the image space, allowing no room to depict a background.
 In many battle sarcophagi the side panels show more tranquil scenes, but here the battle continues round both sides.

 The lid of the sarcophagus has a center plaque for inscription and is flanked by two masks showing the side profile of men.
 Their facial features are idealized, similar to the Romans in the battle scene, but their hair and beards are untamed like the Barbarians.
 The inscription plaque is now blank, but was thought to be inscribed with paint.
 The scene to the left of the plaque depicts barbarian children handed over to a Roman general by men presumably their fathers.
 This act was referred to as clemency, where children were sometimes taken into Roman custody as pledges of peace, and might be reeducated as Romans.
 The right side of the lid shows a half length portrait of a woman, wearing a tunic and palla, and holding a scroll.
 A curtain is draped above her, being supported by two figures.
 The woman head is turned sharply to the right, mirroring the general in the center of the frontal panel of the sarcophagus, suggesting that she is either his wife or mother.
 The lid was broken in 1945 while on display in Mainz.

-From the left most side of the frontal panel the battle scene begins with a Roman in full military amour charging into battle.
+From the left most side of the frontal panel the battle scene begins with a Roman in full military armor charging into battle.
 To his right is a Roman soldier who has captured a Barbarian and bound his hands, but is lifting his chin and cradling his head.
 This action portrays a sense of mercy between the Romans and the Barbarians who are being defeated, and presents the Roman soldier with a choice of whether to slay his opponent or act mercifully.